-This is a transition year for the Company and I would like to take this opportunity to thank my fellow Board members, the management team, and the entire QRxPharma staff, in both Australia and the U.S.

-We greatly appreciate the continued support of our shareholders and look forward to successfully completing our planned initiatives for 2011 and commercialising the first of our pain formulations in 2012.
+I would like to take this opportunity to thank fellow Board members, senior management, and the entire QRxPharma staff in both Australia and the US.
+We also greatly appreciate your continued support as shareholders, and look forward with cautious optimism to the successful approval of immediate release MOXDUO in the coming year.